 We are calling for the Community Housing Fund to be extended!

-Together with our members and supporters, we are campaigning for the multi-million Community Housing Fund to be extended for five years in the Spring Budget, which will take place on Wednesday 11 March 2020.
+Together with our members and supporters, we are campaigning for the multi-million-pound Community Housing Fund to be extended in the Government's Comprehensive Spending Review (CSR), which will likely take place in July 2020.

-Envisaged as a five-year fund, delays have meant the Fund will only be open to bids for 18 months.
+Envisaged as a five-year fund, delays have meant the Homes England part of the Fund was only open to bids for 18 months.

 The Government has committed to supporting community housing in its manifesto and should now deliver on this promise.